gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 Massive amounts of Illumina, Pacbio, 454, Sanger, and other data are stored in the Sequence Read Archive (SRA).
 Whenever you publish a paper that generates sequence data, you should always submit it to a public repository like SRA so that it safely remains in the public domain.
 The SRA developers maintain a set of tools to quickly let a user download sequence data that is archived in the SRA.
 First, download a subset of paired end 50nt Illumina whole genome shotgun V. cholerae reads generated at the Center for Disease Control using the SRA “fastq-dump” program.
 Go ahead and log onto an interactive node, too, since we don't want to crush the head node.

     qlogin
-    mkdir Vcholerae_genome   #go ahead and make a new directory for this project cd Vcholerae_genome/
+    mkdir Vcholerae_genome   # make a new directory for this project cd Vcholerae_genome/
     /usr/local/sra/latest/bin/fastq-dump --split-files ERR632095